grypesc/fairseq/README.md

 --max-epoch 100
 ```

-Trained lstm and transformer models can be evaluated on the test set using the `fairseq-generate` command:
+Trained LSTM and transformer models can be evaluated on the test set using the `fairseq-generate` command:
 ```shell
 CUDA_VISIBLE_DEVICES=0 fairseq-generate data-bin/iwslt14.tokenized.de-en/ --path <path to model checkpoints directory>/checkpoint_best.pt --beam 1 --remove-bpe --quiet
 ```